mobizt/Firebase-ESP32/README.md

 Only setBlob and setFile functions that make a silent request to Firebase server, thus no payload response is returned.

 The success operation for setBlob and setFile determined only from http status "No Content".

+You can set or delete the data upon the condition of ETag (unique identifier value) that belongs to every database path.

+By provide ETag value (string) to set or delete functions (setInt, setFloat, setDouble, setBool, setString, setJSON, setBlob, setFile and deleteNode), the data will be set/delete only if the provided ETag matches the ETag at defined database path.

+If the provided ETag is not match, the data was not set/deleted, HTTP response code 412 Precondition Failed will return.

+You can get ETag from get, set and delete functions by call firebaseData.ETag() which return unique identifier and null_etag respectively.

+You can get ETag from any database path by call Firebase.getETag(firebaseData, PATH_TO_GET_ETAG).

+ETag value changed up on data was set or delete.

+The functions updateNode, setRules, getRules, backup and restore are not support ETag.

+For the ETag usage, see ETag.ino sketch file in examples folder.

 Below is the example usage to store or set file data from SD card, "/test.txt" to defined database path "/test/file_data".